RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

  6.0 Performance requirements

-(1) The system is created to allow two or more administrator account to manage the database at a time.
+* The system is created to allow two or more administrator account to manage the database at a time.
-(2) The system allows number and character data.
+* The system allows number and character data.
-(3) The database should have enough capacity to save all work tools data.
+* The database should have enough capacity to save all work tools data.
-(4) The operative system should support Java environment for software implementation.
+* The operative system should support Java environment for software implementation.

 Render aspects

-The results display of searching an item should not last more than 1 second.
+* The results display of searching an item should not last more than 1 second.
-The log in function should not last more than 5 seconds.
+* The log in function should not last more than 5 seconds.
-The database should have at least 1 TB of capacity. (for a wide margin) The database should have capacity for more than 500 hundred items information and other.
+* The database should have at least 1 TB of capacity. (for a wide margin)
+* The database should have capacity for more than 500 hundred items information and other.

 7.0 Logical database

-The logical structure information should be store in the Telmex cellar database server.
+*The logical structure information should be store in the Telmex cellar database server.
-System must be able to function 24/7, with constant frequency of use.
+*System must be able to function 24/7, with constant frequency of use.
-A unique ID will be assigned automatically to each added tool to identify them.
+*A unique ID will be assigned automatically to each added tool to identify them.

 [TABLE HERE]